 Head up the English section of a local magazine

-During your journalism internship in Romania, your main focus will be producing the English section of a magazine called Satul (The Village).
+During your journalism internship in Romania, your main focus will be producing the English section of an online magazine called Satul (The Village).

-You will work closely with your fellow interns and local journalists to create content that is inline with the publication’s communication strategy.
-You will go out on interviews, write articles, and edit articles.
+You will work closely with your fellow interns and local journalists to create content that is in line with the publication’s communication strategy.
+You will go out on interviews, write articles, and edit them.